 Following the destruction of the Death Star and the Battle of Cymoon 1, the Emperor begins to lose patience with Vader's repeated failures to contain the rebel threat.
 Vader, of course, sets out to prove his worth and quell the insurrection, while at the same time carrying out his own secret agenda.

-After the series concluded in late 2016, it was succeeded by Darth Vader: Dark Lord of the Sith in 2017, exploring Darth Vader after the events of Order 66 and the rise of the Empire in Revenge of the Sith, and by Doctor Aphra, continuing the adventures of Vader's space thief sidekick.
+After the series concluded in late 2016, it was succeeded by Darth Vader: Dark Lord of the Sith in 2017, a prequel exploring Darth Vader after the events of Order 66 and the rise of the Empire in Revenge of the Sith, and by Doctor Aphra, continuing the adventures of Doctor Aphra.
+A third series, Darth Vader (2020), takes place following the original run and continued to follow Darth Vader in the aftermath of The Empire Strikes Back.

 Tropes featured in this comic include: